diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

 ### Running our application

-Our application is now secured and requires authentication with a JWT, we can go ahead and run this application again by using `mvn spring-boot:run`.
+Our application is now secured and supports authentication with a JWT, we can go ahead and run our application again.
 When our server is up-and-running we can test this out by querying `localhost:8080/users`, and we should get a message saying "Access Denied".
 To authenticate ourselves, we will send a POST-request to `/login` with our user's data in the body: `{"username":"admin","password":"password"}`.

-In the response of this request, we will get a token as part of the Authorization header, prefixed by "Bearer".
+In the response of this request, we will get a token as part of the _Authorization_ header, prefixed by "Bearer".
 We can copy this token to issue the next GET request to our `/users` path.
 To do this, alter the request to `/users` to include a header called `Authorization`, paste the JWT in this field and launch the request!
 If all went well, you should once again be presented with the users.

 ## Advantages of using Spring Boot

 After this we have completed a Spring Boot application, let's reflect on the advantages this gave us:

-** Fast development **
+** Fast development: **
 Setting up the project took us just a few minutes, getting it to run just a few more.

-** Many dependencies managed for us **
+** Many dependencies managed for us: **
 Whilst we still had to alter our pom.xml file, we did not have to include a lot of new dependencies.
 Many of the dependencies we needed where added by just two spring-boot dependencies.
 Issues of incompatible dependencies are largely gone because of this (we did include one dependency ourselves).

-** No XML-configuration **
+** No XML-configuration: **
-At no point did we have to write XML-configuration files, all configuration was done from within Java files by the use of annotations.
+At no point did we have to write XML-configuration files, all configuration was done from within Java files by the use of annotations and existing classes and methods.

-** Self-contained applications **
+** Self-contained applications: **
 The applications that we can make with Spring Boot are self-contained.
-We can simply run the application using one simple command, and the deployment to a webserver is done for us.
+We can simply run the application using one simple command, and the deployment (containing a webserver) is done for us.

-** Mature under the hood **
+** Leverage a mature framework: **
-Spring Boot can leverage the power of the mature Spring framework, which is something many Java developers are already familiar with, making adoption of Spring Boot easier once again!
+Spring Boot can leverage the power of the mature Spring framework, which is something many Java developers are already familiar with, making adoption of Spring Boot more convenient!

-** Well documented **
+** Well documented: **
-Being well documented is important, and Pivotal surely has great documentation on how to get started with Spring Boot and Spring.
+Being well documented is important, and Pivotal has great documentation on how to get started with Spring Boot and Spring.
 If you're curious about learning more, you should check out the [Getting Started Guides](https://spring.io/guides).

 ### Spring Boot and MicroServices

 One of the advantages of Spring Boot lies with microservices.
 Microservices are a successor of the SOA, service oriented architecture.
 A microservice is responsible for managing a single data domain and the functions thereof.
 Spring Boot is actually a great example of this principle, as it consists of many different modules that we can use.
-Recall that during the setup of our application, we could choose between a whole range of these dependencies, dependencies which would be added to our project by including a simple dependency in our pom.xml.
+Recall that during the setup of our application, we could choose between a whole range of these dependencies, dependencies which would be added to our project by including a simple reference to them in our pom.xml file.
 Each of these dependencies can be thought of as a microservice.
-Each project would function as a self-containing application that we can then use in other projects.
+Each project would function as a self-containing service that we can then use in other projects.

-In our example, we have created a REST-service that is nice and self-contained.
+In our example, we have created a REST-service that is self-contained.
 We could focus ourselves on writing just the REST-api that deals with logging in and retrieving a list of users.
-We could then create another Spring Boot project for another part of our application (say, for example, a JSP application or desktop backend), if we would be so inclined to do.
-These Spring Boot applications could then communicate with each other via HTTP, but would be independant of each other.
+We could then create another Spring Boot project for another part of our application (say, for example, a JSP application or desktop client), if we would be so inclined to do.
+These Spring Boot applications could then communicate with each other via HTTP, but would be largely independent of each other.

 ## Conclusion